ssvgopal/nano-vllm-rs/CONTRIBUTING.md

 # Contributing to Nano-vLLM-RS

 Thank you for your interest in contributing to Nano-vLLM-RS!
+This project is maintained by [Sai Sunkara](https://github.com/ssvgopal).
 We appreciate your time and effort in helping us improve this project.

 ## Table of Contents